CLI Reference

 akmon policy show-effective

-Print effective merged configured policy and source layers.
+Print the effective merged policy and its source layers.

 akmon policy show-effective --profile staging